Dutch Oven Daddy

 • Get the Recipe

-Why You’ll Love Smoked Chicken Wings
+Why You'll Love These Smoked Maple Bourbon Chicken Wings

 See the recipe card below for exact ingredient amounts, nutritional information, and detailed instructions.